SATADRU1/SkinOAI_Frontend/README.md

-# SkinOAI_Frontend
-SkinOAI is a mobile application that uses machine learning to detect various skin conditions from images.
-The application provides an intuitive interface for users to upload skin images and receive potential condition predictions.
-This is the frontend part

 # SkinOAI: AI-Powered Skin Disease Detection

 SkinOAI is a web application that uses machine learning to detect various skin conditions from images.
 The application provides an intuitive interface for users to upload skin images and receive potential condition predictions.